Construction work underway to add an approach track for the Yamagata Shinkansen at Fukushima Station [Fukushima Prefecture]

 Also, please take a look at the article about the Ou Main Line, on which the Tsubasa runs

-As already explained, Tsubasa trains heading down to Yamagata and Shinjo stop at Fukushima Station on the Tohoku Shinkansen before transferring from the Tohoku Shinkansen to the Ou Main Line.
+As already explained, southbound Tsubasa trains bound for Yamagata and Shinjo stop at Fukushima Station on the Tohoku Shinkansen line before continuing onto the Ou Main Line.

-For Tsubasa trains heading up to Tokyo, the process is of course reversed, transferring from the Ou Main Line to Fukushima Station on the Tohoku Shinkansen.
+Northbound Tsubasa trains bound for Tokyo, of course, do the reverse, starting from the Ou Main Line and continuing onto Fukushima Station on the Tohoku Shinkansen line.

-Trains that are coupled with Yamabiko are coupled at Fukushima Station.
+Trains that are coupled with Yamabiko trains are coupled at Fukushima Station.

-The track that Tsubasa uses to travel between the Tohoku Shinkansen and the Ou Main Line is the "approach line.
+The track that allows the Tsubasa trains to travel between the Tohoku Shinkansen and Ou Main Line tracksis called the "approach line.

 What is the problem with the current approach?